bryce-hoehn/automated-jellyfin-guide/README.md

 **Gluetun** is a VPN running in docker.
 This will allow you to connect the qBittorrent container to your VPN without having to put your entire system behind it

 **Prowlarr** is a tool that Sonarr and Radarr use to search indexers and trackers for torrents

+**FlareSolverr** can optionally be installed alongside Prowlarr to bypass cloudflare protections.
+Required for certain indexors (ex.
+1337).

 **Sonarr** is a tool for automating and managing your TV library.
 It automates the process of searching for torrents, downloading them then "moving" them to your library.
 It also checks RSS feeds to automatically download new shows as soon as they're uploaded!